island-is/island.is/libs/clients/social-insurance-administration/README.md

 This library was generated with [Nx](https://nx.dev).

 There is a backwards compability hack in the types.
-DO NOT USE except if absolutely necessary
+DO NOT USE unless absolutely necessary

 ## Running unit tests